Ashley Stephenson: Baseball

 Stephenson and teammate Kate Psota have both participated with the Canadian national women's baseball team in every IBAF World Cup between 2004 and 2018.
 The team claimed six medals, four bronze (2004, 2006, 2012 and 2018) and two silver (2008 and 2016).
 At the 2008 Women's Baseball World Cup, she led all players with five stolen bases.

 During the 2010 International Series in Cary, North Carolina, Ashley logged a .444 batting average as Canada prevailed in 4 out of 6 games against the United States.
 In 2011, she would be recognized for her contributions to the national team as the recipient of Baseball Canada's Jimmy Rattlesnake Award, which in recent years was renamed in her honour.

 During 2015, she was one of three women, including teammate Autumn Mills, who served as instructors at the Toronto Blue Jays Baseball Academy.

 In 2019 she retired from international baseball as an active player although has continued as a coach.

 Coaching career

 In 2023, Stephenson was hired as a coach for the minor league Vancouver Canadians.
+In 2026, Stephenson was named bench coach of the Dunedin Blue Jays the Toronto Blue Jays Single-A affiliate.